ThiagoDiasFigueiredo/Palindrome/README.md

 # Palindrome
-# A program thats read a word/phrase and check if its a palindrome ir not
+# A program thats read a word/phrase and check if its a palindrome or not